 Not all those pooled are invited to be interviewed by another college, and not all those interviewed get a place.
 However, it’s not unusual to be pooled and the vast majority of those who are pooled and are then offered a place at another college accept their place and thoroughly enjoy their 3 or 4 years at the college they didn’t actually apply to.

-Candidates taking other qualifications will be expected to have studied to a level equivalent to that of the English and Welsh GCE Advanced Level examinations, and to gain top grades in these qualifications.
+Candidates taking other qualifications will be expected to have studied to a level equivalent to that of A Level examinations, and to gain top grades in these qualifications.
 Potential applicants taking alternative qualifications are encouraged to contact the Admissions Office well in advance of the application deadline of 15 October if they have questions about the suitability of their exam choices.

 You will need to accept your offer via UCAS.